 Flying to the Cook Islands

-Approximate flight time is four hours from Auckland.
+Approximate flying time from Auckland is four hours

 All international visitors to the Cook Islands require a valid passport for the duration of their stay.

 On arrival you need to complete an arrival form, which includes details of where you are staying.
 This is important, because the Cook Islands has a 'prior booking requirement' and you can 'technically' be sent back if you haven't booked a place to stay, at least for the first night of your visit.
 Additionally, you will need to show proof of a return or onward flight booking.